lastland/HaskellTheoremProver/README.md

 In the first approach, we construct a new kind, `Formula`, the type of all formulas.
 With this, we can construct an inductive data structure that contains all the rules of inference.
-So the language is now more expressive and the theorems are shorter.
+So the language is now more expressive, and the theorems and proofs are shorter.

 This is implemented in `FmlKind`.
 This folder has five files:
 - The file `Basic.hs` contains the basic definitions for this approach.